pdp10/notes/vim.md

 v       - starts visual mode, you can then select a range of text, and run a
           command
 V       - starts linewise visual mode (selects entire lines) h j k l - move to select some text.
-Also see Vim movements. aw      - select the word where the cursor is
+In addition, see section Movements. aw      - select the word where the cursor is
 ```
 Then, in normal mode: